 What Is Notan Artwork?

-Notan artwork is the framework or pattern of dark and light, where the value structure for your painting is created, and Notan designs explore various arrangements of dark and light elements in your painting, without including other elements like texture, color, and fine details.
+Notan artwork is defined as the framework or pattern of dark and light colors, where the value structure of a painting is created using a balanced approach to color.
+Notan designs explore various arrangements of dark and light elements and can be used effectively in painting.
 A Notan design is the fundamental value structure of the painting in its simplest style.

 How Significant Are Notan Designs?

-A Notan is of great importance as it is the fundamental building block for your painting design.
-It is very important to have a strong Notan design that forms a framework around which the rest of the painting is built.
+A Notan design is of great significance since it is the fundamental building block for the painting design.
+It is very important to have a strong Notan design since it forms the framework around which the rest of the painting is built.

 Why Perform a Notan Study?

-Many artists use Notan drawings to study and investigate the composition elements of a particular scene and what relationship they have to major shapes.
+Many artists use Notan drawings to study and investigate the composition elements of a particular scene and their relationships to major shapes.
 When you have a good Notan drawing, you can simplify your scene into the three values of light, dark, and halftones.